Top 10 Peptide Skincare Serums Compared: Argireline, Matrixyl, Copper Peptides (2026)

 Do peptides actually penetrate the skin?

 Most peptides are too large to cross intact stratum corneum efficiently.
 Brands use carrier molecules, palmitoyl tails, or microemulsion vehicles to improve delivery.
-Effect sizes in human studies are typically modest, around 10-30% wrinkle depth reduction over 12 weeks.
+Effect sizes in published human studies are typically modest, and many of the specific percentages brands advertise come from internal, not independently published, research.

 Are peptides safe in pregnancy?